Awards Overview

 These scholarships are one program of the EDIC.
 Learn more about this committee’s work and see their Terms of Reference that outlines committee goals and objectives.

 Encouraging diversity in the wildlife profession starts with encouraging diversity in wildlife programs at our post-secondary institutions.
 There are several colleges, universities, and schools in Alberta that offer post-secondary courses in wildlife science and management.
 Often starting a post-secondary education can be a financial barrier for a variety of reasons, these reasons may be exacerbated or compounded for people from marginalized communities.
 Sometimes, these barriers may be sufficient to prevent people from entering the field or committing to a multi-year program at a post-secondary institution.
-This student award is designed to encourage and empower first year students to commit to a post-secondary education in a wildlife related field.
-Increasing the diversity of people in the wildlife profession starts with their first years of post-secondary education.
+This student award is designed to encourage and empower students to commit to a post-secondary education in a wildlife related field.
+Increasing the diversity of people in the wildlife profession starts with their post-secondary education.

 Eligibility